 The original house was called Willersey Hill Farm and its owners farmed the surrounding land.
 In the mid 1940s, the house was bought by Broadway Golf Club next door and given its new name: Dormy House.
 (Dormy is a term for an “unbeatable” round of golf!)

 Dormy House has been in the same family ownership since 1977, when it became the subject of the first big building project.
-In 35 years, the hotel went from strength to strength, building a loyal following and a reputation for excellent, personal service.
+In 35 years, the hotel has gone from strength to strength, building a loyal following and a reputation for excellent, personal service.

-Today, a multi-million pound investment has remade Dormy House for a new generation of discerning Cotswold visitors.
-The hotel is part of the Farncombe Estate, 400-acres of land that spans from Broadway to the top of the famous Fish Hill.
+Today, we are still privately owned by the same family and passionately run…Ohh and of course a multi-million pound investment has remade Dormy House for a new generation of discerning Cotswold visitors of course!
+The hotel is part of the Farncombe Estate, 400-acres of land that spans from Broadway to the top of the famous Fish Hill, which also includes our sister hotels – Foxhill Manor and Farncombe Conference Centre.